rrigato/architecture/clean_craftsmanship/first_edition.md

-- Reaching a high percentage of unit test coverage to check the box results in flaky tests
+- Reaching a high percentage of unit test coverage to check a box results in flaky tests

 ![extreme programming circle of life](images/extreme_programming_circle_of_life.png)